RODea-L00203120/IaC_Lab_2_Terraform/README.md

 Improvements to be made: Implement an automated version control for the flask app and install script either via S3 bucket or GitHub

-This somewhat monotlithic approach is potentially error prone in terms of configuration - for instance above the author realized that updating the python application folder obviously did not automatically update the user_data.sh script - therefore deployment was referencing an older hard coded version.
+This somewhat monolithic approach is potentially error prone in terms of configuration - for instance above the author realized that updating the python application folder obviously did not automatically update the user_data.sh script - therefore deployment was referencing an older hard coded version.

 The author decided at this point to investigate the deployment using a Kubernetes - container based approach for reliability, scalability and deployment error prevention.

 This still provided a learning opportunity in IaC deployment automation.
 The project will be forked from here and further developed; with aim to re-use modules created where appropriate.
 ______________________________________________________________________